-Northern Ndebele in South Africa is not official recognised and is rarely written, although there is a grammar book, published in 1959, and a dictionary is being produced.
+Northern Ndebele in South Africa is not officially recognised and is rarely written.
+A grammar book was published in 1959, and a dictionary is being produced.

 Badu/Banru bokxe babelethwe balugulukile bali(n)gana gesithiti nemalu(n)gelo.
 Baphiwe mukhu(m)bhulo nelivalo, jegalokhwa bafanele bababhane gekuvelana gemmoya webuhlobo bunye.

 All human beings are born free and equal in dignity and rights.
 They

 are endowed with reason and conscience and should act towards one another